We live in a sexually-charged culture that seems to be wearing less and less every day.

 I've walked with the Lord seriously for almost 10 years now.
 I can tell you that the worst possible thing you can offer to someone is a sexual past - it only makes things complicated.
 (If you have a sexual past, don't be discouraged.
 So did I - but it's not who you are anymore, if you choose to be washed by the blood of Jesus.
 He can restore your virginity and make you pure again) I used to think that, for sex to be good when married, I would need to know all I could before I got there.
 The truth is that if you have a sexual past - you are going to have to forget everything you knew about sex before you get married - even before you start dating.
 Sex inside of marriage was meant for the wonderful adventure of exploring each other forever.
 It's not about bringing your past experiences to the bedroom to compare and contrast.
 The very idea of sex is knowing someone intimately - and to do that, we must fight to know no one else this way until we say, "I do."

-6. Be Honest and Transparent
+6. Be Honest ABOUT YOUR STUFF

 Sexual purity is not never making a mistake.
 It's not perfection.
 In fact - no one is perfect and, chances are, you will slip up.
 The key to sexual purity is transparency.
 What does this mean?
 It means that you refuse to let anything stay hidden in your life.
 Sin only has power in the dark.